eyedn/project_coprolite_viromes/README.md

 The `download` directory contains the scripts that use *prefetch* and *fasterq-dump* from the *SRA-Toolkit* to download all accession runs for a given sample.
 Adpater trimming and quality contol is performed with the tool *Trim Galore*.
-Further quality control and host removal was performed with the tool *KneadData*.
+Further host removal was performed with the tool *Bowtie2*, by aligning trimmed reads to a reference human genome (GRCH38_noalt_as) and retaining unaligned reads for further processing.
+For paired reads, both reads must align to the reference genome for that pair to be discarded.
+If only one read of the pair aligns, both reads will be retained for further processing.

 ## megahit_assembly
 The `megahit_assembly` directory contains the scripts that use *MEGAHIT* to